ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 TODO: Idea on Visualization

-An interesting note is that DAMSEN incorporates a compressive mechanism, which is useful for minimizing the amount of noise needed for DP:
+An interesting note is that DAMSEN incorporates a compressive mechanism, which is useful for minimizing the amount of noise needed for DP: TODO: Why minimizing noise is important.

 > *“Instead of adding noise to the original data, CM first encodes the data as in compressive sensing; then, CM adds noise to the encoded data, decodes the result as in compressive sensing, and publishes it.
 Because the transformed data are highly compressed, they require much less noise to achieve differential privacy.”* [^fn5]